Skip to main content

 3. Cortisol and circadian rhythm.
 If your stress hormone runs high in the evening or flat in the morning, your nervous system is essentially stuck in fight or flight.
 A 4-point salivary cortisol test maps the curve.

-4. Hormonal shifts.
+4. Hormonal changes.
 Changes in estrogen, progesterone, or testosterone (in men and women) can cause mood swings, sensory overload, and panic.
-Perimenopause is especially common in this category.
+Perimenopause is particularly common in this category.

 How Does Fishtown Medicine Approach Anxiety?